Posted by Lara Mason 32888 Hits

 The concept of Mission Critical Services such as “Mission Critical Push To Talk" (MCPTT), “Mission Critical Data" (MCData) and “Mission Critical Video" (MCVideo) started with 3GPP Release-13 and is ongoing in current Releases.
 The Future Railway Mobile Communication System (FRMCS) is based on these Mission Critical Features.

-The goal of the FRMCS Plugtests event is to validate the interoperability of a variety of implementations using different test scenarios based on the 3GPP Mission Critical Services framework with focus on the rail specific features.
-The FRMCS Plugtests event will test railways-oriented capabilities defined in 3GPP.
-This FRMCS Plugtests event is part of the MCX Plugtests programme.
+The goal of the FRMCS Plugtests event was to validate the interoperability of a variety of implementations using different test scenarios based on the 3GPP Mission Critical Services framework with focus on the rail specific features.
+The FRMCS Plugtests event tested railways-oriented capabilities defined in 3GPP.
+This FRMCS Plugtests event was part of the MCX Plugtests programme.

-The tests will be based on 3GPP, ETSI and IETF standards, and will be designed for the following equipment:
+The tests were based on 3GPP, ETSI and IETF standards, and were designed for the following equipment:

-The purpose and scope of the FRMCS Plugtests event are to test independently and jointly all components of the Mobile communication System for Railways.
+The purpose and scope of the FRMCS Plugtests event were to test independently and jointly all components of the Mobile communication System for Railways.
 Railway-related test cases are available in ETSI TS 103 564.
-Additional railway-oriented test cases will also be developed for this Plugtests.
+Additional railway-oriented test cases were also be developed for this Plugtests.

 Vendors which develop and produce above mentioned equipment.
 All vendors must actively participate in the testing railway features.
 Products have to support Rail features and test cases.
 Observers, which can be government organisations, mobile network operators, railways operators, users, agencies or regulators.
 Observers are welcome to help define the scope (i.e.functionality to be tested) for this event and to evaluate the tests statistics in the TRT (Test Reporting Tool).
-First time Observers have to sign the Rules of Engagement and NDA of the MCX Plugtests Programme.
+New Vendors and Observers have to sign the Rules of Engagement and NDA of the MCX Plugtests Programme to participate.

-What are the advantages of attending the FRMCS Plugtests event?
+What were the advantages of attending the FRMCS Plugtests event?

 To assess the level of interoperability of your implementations To validate your understanding of the standards To test with (many) other real implementations and demonstrate end-to-end interoperability To debug your implementation: early bug fixing, saving time and costs To promote the technology and the ecosystem

-The focus of the observer program is to examine and discuss the progress of deployment and the challenges in testing of the Mission Critical Services for Public Transport.
-The observer program will provide a platform to the various stake holders in railways in order to discuss the progress of FRMCS.
-The observer program will be held remotely.
+The focus of the observer program was to examine and discuss the progress of deployment and the challenges of FRMCS.
+The observer program was held onsite and provided a platform to the various stake holders in railways to discuss the progress of FRMCS.

-The observer program will include remote demos from interested vendors, which can show how their solutions meet the FRMCS Plugtests test cases and observer scenario use cases.
+The observer program also included interoperability demos from interested vendors, which could show how their solutions meet the FRMCS Plugtests test cases and observer scenario use cases.

 Decoration